gyh8/OneSidedBoxFilter/README.md

-# One Sided Box Filter can preserve edges while have high computation performance
+# One Sided Box Filter
+1) can preserve edges during smoothing
+2) have high computation performance as the box filter